 STK Orlando to Open

 STK Orlando, an upscale modern steakhouse with a chic lounge, is being brought to life by the ONE Group.
 The restaurant will feature two dining floors, including a main level and the only rooftop dining venue in Disney Springs, plus a lounge that will feature a DJ who is on hand to create an electric vibe.
 Menu items will include steak, as well as Parmesan Truffle Fries, Lil BRG’s, Shrimp Rice Krispies, Sweet Corn Pudding, and Jump Lump Crab Salad.
-This restaurant will open in The Landing in Fall 2015.
+This restaurant will open in The Landing in Spring 2016.

 Disney Springs Conceptual Art Photo Gallery